Demoiselle crane: Behaviour and ecology

-In Khichan, Rajasthan in India, villagers feed the cranes on their migration and these large congregations have become an annual spectacle.

-The demoiselle crane is evaluated as Least Concern on the IUCN Red List of Threatened Species.
-It is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.
+Breeding

+Eggs are laid between April and May.
+The minimal nest is placed on an open patch of grass or bare ground.
+The clutch is normally two eggs.
+These are laid at daily intervals and incubation begins after the first egg.
+Incubation is by both sexes but mainly by the female.
+The eggs hatch asynchronously after 27 to 29 days.
+The chicks are pale brown above and greyish white below.
+They are fed and cared for by both parents.
+The fledgeling period is between 55 and 65 days.
+They first breed when they are two years old.

 In culture

-The demoiselle crane is known as the Koonj /Kurjan(कूंज,कुरजां کونج, ਕੂੰਜ) in the languages of North India, and figure prominently in the literature, poetry and idiom of the region.
+The demoiselle crane is known as the koonj/kurjan in the languages of North India, and figure prominently in the literature, poetry and idiom of the region.
 Beautiful women are often compared to the koonj because its long and thin shape is considered graceful.
 Metaphorical references are also often made to the koonj for people who have ventured far from home or undertaken hazardous journeys.

 The name koonj is derived from the Sanskrit word kraunch, which is a cognate Indo-European term for crane itself.
 In the ancient story of Valmiki, the composer of the Hindu epic Ramayana, it is claimed that his first verse was inspired by the sight of a hunter kill the male of a pair of demoiselle cranes that were courting.
 Observing the lovelorn female circling and crying in grief, he cursed the hunter in verse.
 Since tradition held that all poetry prior to this moment had been revealed rather than created by man, this verse concerning the demoiselle cranes is regarded as the first human-composed meter.

 The flying formation of the koonj during migrations also inspired infantry formations in ancient India.
 The Mahabharata epic describes both warring sides adopting the koonj formation on the second day of the Kurukshetra War.

-In Pashto this bird is called (Zaanray), like Urdu where koonj is used for beautiful person the Pashto word Zaanray also used for beautiful person.